TeppoJouttenus/curating/modules/curate.md

 Our plan is to have 2-3 curators for each topic stream.
 The estimated effort below is for one curator.

 1. **Review links**.
-About 40-80 links / month, about 2 hr / month.
-Links will be submitted both by individual users and by “foragers” that are created by Outlearn and automatically pull candidate links from sources such as Reddit, Hacker News, newsletters, blogs, etc. This is the first task because we want to review the links submitted by users as quickly as possible.
+About 100 links / month, about 3 hr / month.
+Links will be submitted both by individual users and by “foragers” that are created by Outlearn and automatically pull candidate links from sources such as Reddit, Hacker News, newsletters, blogs, etc. This is the first task because we want you to review the links submitted by users as quickly as possible.
 If each curator reviews links a few times a week, the turnaround time will be short.

 2. **Submit links**.
-About 15 links / month, about 2 hr / month.
-We will not get all the great content from our users and the automated foragers.
-We rely on you to take a look at the big picture of the topic and add in any awesome content that has come out during a given week.
-Ideally, this can happen in the middle of any other activities that you are doing because you will come across awesome resources throughout the day.
-We will feature your profile image next to links that you submit.
+If you see any awesome content that's not in the catalog, please add it in.
+In the future, we may feature your profile image next to links that you submit.

 3. **Create Learning Paths**.
-One Path / month, about 2 hr / month.
-Paths take a collection of Link Modules and combine them in ways that is more than the sum of the parts.
+About 1-2 paths / month, about 2-4 hr / month.
+Learning Paths take a collection of Modules and combine them in ways that is more than the sum of the parts.
+Some Modules will come from the catalog and others will be written by you.
+Paths adds the most value to learners so try to **maximize the amount of time spent building paths**.
 Possible Path ideas include:
     * Comparison of different libraries for a given task
     * Common mistakes to avoid when doing X
     * Pro tips when doing Y
     * All the talks in a conference

-4. **Tweet**.
-At least one tweet / week, less than 1 hr / month.
-When you find awesome resources, we would like you to tweet out links to them on Outlearn.
-This works especially well for Paths that you and others have created but applies also to links that you would recommend to others.
+4. **Social Media**.
+At least one message / week, less than 1 hr / month.
+When you create learning paths, please share them on networks that you already use, such as Twitter, Reddit, Hacker News etc. If you share on Reddit, remember that their rule for self-promotion is no more than 10% of your submissions.

 <!-- @section -->